-How To Spend 3 Days in Valletta, Malta
+How to Plan the Best 3 Days in Valletta, Malta

 Valletta’s history dates back to the mid-16th century when the Knights of Malta set out to construct a modern fortified city that was “built by gentlemen for gentlemen” with the aim of defending Christendom from the Ottomans.
 Valletta was constructed in a grid system to allow for proper air circulation and it was one of the only European cities to be built on a completely new site rather than evolve from preexisting settlements.

 If you’re planning on renting a car in Malta then you should know that driving in Valletta isn’t worth it and parking in the historic capital is a pain.
-We decided to use the MCP parking garage which is located 5 minutes from the city gate and costs a maximum of €20 for 24 hours.
+We decided to use the MCP parking garage which is located 5 minutes from the city gate.
+It costs a maximum of €20 for 24 hours.

 Admire the views from the Upper Barrakka Gardens

 One of the best free things to do in Valletta is to visit the Upper Barrakka Gardens.
-This is where you can find an incredible view of the Three Cities across the water and is also where the Saluting Battery is located.
-Every day except Sunday at 12:00 and 16:00 there’s a ceremony at the Saluting Battery where a cannon is fired.
+This is where you can find an incredible view of the Three Cities across the water and it’s also where the Saluting Battery is located.
+Every day, except Sunday, at 12:00 and 16:00 there’s a ceremony at the Saluting Battery where a cannon is fired.
+During your 3 days in Valletta you can’t miss this.

 For easy access to the Grand Harbour below you can take advantage of the Upper Barrakka Lift which costs only €1.00 per person for a round trip.
 This lift is perfect if you’re short on time or aren’t able to walk up and down steps.